operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_run_bundle-upgrade.md

       --ca-secret-name string     Name of a generic secret containing a PEM root certificate file required to pull bundle images.
 This secret *must* be in the namespace that this command is configured to run in, and the file *must* be encoded under the key "cert.pem"
   -h, --help                      help for bundle-upgrade
       --kubeconfig string         Path to the kubeconfig file to use for CLI requests.
+      --local-bundle string       bundle directory or image to extract package information from.
+If unset, the bundle image arg is used
   -n, --namespace string          If present, namespace scope for this CLI request
       --pull-secret-name string   Name of image pull secret ("type: kubernetes.io/dockerconfigjson") required to pull bundle images.
 This secret *must* be both in the namespace and an imagePullSecret of the service account that this command is configured to run in
       --service-account string    Service account name to bind registry objects to.
 If unset, the default service account is used.
 This value does not override the operator's service account